 Fleets Regulated by the Energy Policy Act

 NREL supports the U.S. Department of Energy's regulatory activities involving requirements under the Energy Policy Act (EPAct) for federal, state, and alternative fuel provider fleets.
-These regulatory activities are helping transform the U.S. transportation sector by building a core market for the deployment of alternative fuel and advanced vehicle technologies, and the expansion of alternative fueling infrastructure.
+These regulatory activities are helping transform the U.S. transportation sector by expanding the deployment of alternative fuel infrastructure and facilitating the growth of the market for alternative fuel and advanced vehicle technologies.
 Learn more.

 For more information on NREL's fuels, vehicles, and transportation deployment work, contact Margo Melendez.

 Find stations that offer electric vehicle charging, E85, biodiesel, natural gas, propane, or hydrogen.
 Sort by fuel, find stations near a given location, and map routes with stations identified along the way.

 Explore an interactive map that shows the locations of feedstock production, biofuels plants, biopower plants, alternative fuel vehicle densities, fueling stations, and other data related to biofuels deployment.

 Petroleum Reduction Planning Tool

 Compare and evaluate alternative fuels, technologies, and strategies to create a comprehensive plan to reduce petroleum use, greenhouse gas emissions, and/or operating costs.